 Books: Given the accelerated nature of summer school, all books and other necessary class materials will be purchased on behalf of students prior to the start of classes and distributed on the first day of classes.
 If a course requires a textbook, families will be invoiced for the cost of the book and payment will be required prior to the start of the class.

-Holidays: The School and all of its programs will be closed on Tuesday, July 4 in observance of Independence Day.
+Holidays: The School and all of its programs will be closed on Monday, July 3 and Tuesday, July 4 in observance of Independence Day.